pbecker93/pbecker93.github.io/_pages/about.md

 Before my time at KIT, I worked with the Bosch Center for Artificial Intelligence and the University of Tübingen for eight months.
 Furthermore, my academic background includes a Bachelor's degree in Computer Science and a Master's degree in Autonomous Systems (Computer Science) from the Technical University Darmstadt.

-I aim to complete my PhD by Spring 2025 and **am currently seeking internship opportunities.**
+I aim to complete my PhD by Spring 2025 and <b>am currently seeking internship opportunities.</b>
 </p>

 <h2> Reserach </h2>